cekkr/ideagnment/README.md

 - Mock messaging demo: `examples/mock_messaging/index.html` (served by `examples/mock_messaging/server.py`)

 ## Why this exists
 Complex projects fail at the seams: unstated assumptions, silent contradictions, and outsider ideas that never land.
-SAP is not “rewrite-to-conform.”
-It is sensemaking + mismatch detection + bridge-building with provenance and opt‑in control.
+SAP is not "rewrite-to-conform."
+It is sensemaking + mismatch detection + bridge-building with provenance and opt-in control.
+It should help people align their visions without creating dependency; if the service is lacking, people should still be able to discuss and share perspectives.
+The goal is "human learning" support for difficult conversations, not a constraining tool.

 ## Core principles
 - Local-first by default: drafts and raw artifacts stay on-device.